micurs/relax.js/relaxjs/readme.md

 - onUpdate()
 - onDelete()

+> Need to add example for each verb.

 ### Request Parameters

+> Note this is not implemented yet

 All these functions can accept a variable number of parameters depending on what is specified in the queryString or in the body of the request.
 For example in this request: